slaloum/PI-Vision-Custom-Symbols/Community Samples/OSIsoft/HTML5video/README.md

 6. Now that the "Icons" folder exists, or already exits, open it, and paste into the "Icons" folder the one .png image file contained in the custom symbol .ZIP folder that you were sent.

 The next time you open a web browser and navigate to PI Vision and create a new PI Vision display, you will see this new symbol appear in the top-left-hand corner of the PI Vision display editor.
+This is how it should look like :